dibakash/IITM-PDSA/week_2/lecture_1.md

 ## Getting into Technical Aspects - Orders of Magnitude

 ### How do we actually evaluate and compare different algorithms formally?
-We need a way to compute these and compare these
+We need a way to compute and compare these

 ---